 Health and medical sciences courses prepare students for careers in medicine, nursing, dentistry, and other health occupations.
 Health and medical sciences coursework is appropriate for students who ultimately seek a professional degree; the coursework is also appropriate for students who seek to enter the workforce directly or pursue other post-secondary education.
 Successful completion of health and medical sciences coursework can lead to entry-level employment in health care and can be a stepping stone on the pathway to advanced training such as that completed by physicians, physician assistants, nurse practitioners, pharmacists, physical therapists, and more.

 - introduce secondary students to nursing, medical, dental, and other health occupations.

 - prepare students with basic skills for employment in nursing homes, clinics, medical and dental offices, hospitals, homes, and certain public health settings.

 - facilitate entry into advanced health occupations programs that require post-high school education leading to state licensure, certification, registration, or national credentialing.

 - enable students to become more knowledgeable consumers of health services.

-- Essential Competency List for Health & Medical Sciences (Virginia's CTE Resource Center)
+- Essential Competency List for Health and medical science – Virginia's CTE Resource Center

 - Equipment Resource Guide – See Equipment for CTE Programs